Marriage is a good IDEA … Sirji

 Let’s see how.

-- Life insurance – the first thing that Veda and Rhea need to do is buy a life insurance plan – preferably an online term insurance plan which is convenient and cost effective.
-This will offer financial security to the family and will cover all obligations like the outstanding home loan in case of an eventuality.
+- Life insurance – the first thing that Veda and Rhea need to do is buy a life insurance plan – preferably an online term plan which is convenient and cost effective.
+Term insurance will offer financial security to the family and will cover all obligations like the outstanding home loan in case of an eventuality.

 - Building an Emergency fund – the couple should aim at building an emergency fund of liquid investments to meet unexpected financial emergencies.
 The emergency fund will provide for financial or health disasters or job loss or any event that takes a heavy toll on the couple’s finances.
 It is recommended that they save at least 6 to 9 months of living expenses in the emergency fund.